Stay in touch with the latest news and happenings at Vasse Felix, in Margaret River and on tour around the world.

 October has seen a flurry of accolades for both the Vasse Felix Restaurant and Head Chef Brendan Pratt.

-Most recently, the Vasse Felix Restaurant was listed Number 2 in Delicious Magazine's Top 100 WA Restaurants; "Chef Brendan Pratt, who took the reins two years ago, shows his handle on the region and the state's best produce."
+Most recently, the Vasse Felix Restaurant was listed Number 2 in the WA category of Delicious Magazine's Top 100 Restaurants; "Chef Brendan Pratt, who took the reins two years ago, shows his handle on the region and the state's best produce."

 The Restaurant was also a Top 10 Finalist in the West Australian Good Food Guide Awards Restaurant of the Year, listed at Number 9!
 It was fantastic to see that five of the Top 10 were regional WA restaurant, four of which were from the Margaret River Region.